bravetechnologycoop/brave-alert-lib/README.md

 **alertSessionChangedCallback (async function(alertSession)):** function that will be called whenever an alertSession's values change; should be used to update the session in the DB

+**getLocationByAlertApiKey (async function(alertApiKey)):** function that returns the `Location` object whose Alert API Key matches the given `alertApiKey`, or `null` if there is no match

 **asksIncidentDetails (boolean):** `true` if alert sessions should ask for incident details, `false` otherwise

 **getReturnMessage (function(fromAlertState, toAlertState, validIncidentCategories)):** function that returns the message to send back when there is a transition from `fromAlertState` to `toAlertState` (note that `fromAlertState` and `toAlertState` will have the same value for cases where a transition doesn't change the alert state).
 Sometimes this message needs to know the `validIncidentCategories` for the particular session.

 ### getRouter()

+The BraveAlerter's Express Router contains the routes

+- `POST /alert/sms`

+    Generally, a call to the `POST /alert/sms` endpoint results in a call to the BraveAlerter's `alertSessionChangedCallback` with an `AlertSession` object as a parameter.
+The `AlertSession.sessionId` field will always be present.
+Other fields will only be present if they have updated.
+This parameter should be used to update the session's DB.

+- `POST /alert/designatedevice`

+    Expects the header to contain `X-API-KEY`.

+    Expects the body to contain `verificationCode`.

+    Prints the Alert API key and verificiation code to the logs.
+This will be used when designating a device to a particular location/installation by adding the Alert API key to the DB.

+    On success, returns `200` and the body `'OK'`.

+- `GET /alert/location`

+    Expects the header to contain `X-API-KEY`.

+    On success, return `200` and the body the `Location` object corresponding to the location/installation with the given API key.
+If there is no corresponding location/installation, returns the body `{}`.

-The BraveAlerter's Express Router contains the route `POST /alert/sms` that can be added to an existing Express app by:
+which can be added to an existing Express app by:

 ```
 const BraveAlerter = require('brave-alert-lib')